Critical phase and spin sharpening in SU(2)-symmetric monitored quantum circuits: Introduction

 Few properties restrict the simplest monitored circuits' dynamics: unitarity and locality.
 Monitored circuits can be enriched, though.
 Enhancements include charge conservation \cite{khemani2018operator, rakovszky2018diffusive, agrawal2022entanglement, sang2021measurement, li2021robust, lavasani2021measurement}, measurements of particular operators (such as generators of the toric-code stabilizer) \cite{ippoliti2021entanglement, lavasani2021topological}, and the replacement of qubits with free fermions~\cite{chan2019unitary,cao2019entanglement,nahum2021measurement, chen2020emergent, alberton2021entanglement, nahum2020entanglement}.
 U(1)-symmetric monitored circuits exhibit a \textit{charge-sharpening transition} \citep{agrawal2022entanglement} between a \textit{charge-fuzzy phase} and a \textit{charge-sharp phase}.
 These phases are distinguished by how quickly measurements collapse superpositions of different amounts of charge---how efficiently an observer can learn from local measurements the amount of global charge in the system.

-Noncommuting symmetry charges have spawned a growing subfield of quantum thermodynamics~\citep{lostaglio2017thermodynamic,guryanova2016thermodynamics,nyh2016microcanonical}.
-Noncommutation of charges has been shown to increase average entanglement~\cite{majidy2023non}, decrease entropy-production rates~\cite{manzano2018Squeezed}, and necessitate modifications to the eigenstate thermalization hypothesis (ETH)~\cite{srednicki1994chaos, murthy2022non}.
+Noncommuting symmetry charges have spawned a growing subfield of quantum thermodynamics~\citep{majidy2023noncommuting, lostaglio2017thermodynamic,guryanova2016thermodynamics,nyh2016microcanonical}.
+Noncommutation of charges has been shown to increase average entanglement~\cite{majidy2023non}, decrease entropy-production rates~\cite{manzano2018Squeezed,Upadhyaya_23_What}, and necessitate modifications to the eigenstate thermalization hypothesis (ETH)~\cite{srednicki1994chaos, murthy2022non}.
 Researchers have used trapped ions to bridge this subfield from theory to experimental reality~\cite{kranzl2022experimental,nyh2020noncommuting,nyh2022how}.
-Motivated by this subfield's discoveries, we study monitored quantum circuits with three noncommuting charges.
+This subfield's discoveries partially motivates our work, as do two computational results: first, a model of quantum computation can be defined from SU(2)-symmetric gates and spin fusions~\cite{jordan2009permutational}.
+Second, SU(2)-symmetric measurements can achieve universal quantum computation, if performed on certain initial states~\citep{rudolph2005relational, rudolph2021relational}.
+We therefore study monitored quantum circuits with three noncommuting charges.

 In this work, we explore monitored-random-circuit dynamics of one-dimensional (1D) qubit chains with SU(2) symmetry.
 Equivalently, the circuits conserve three noncommuting charges: the total spin angular momentum's components.
 First, we explore the purification dynamics of a spin chain initially entangled with an ancilla spin.
 We identify a purification transition between a mixed phase, in which the ancilla purifies over an exponential-in-$L$ time, and a critical phase\footnote{For the purposes of this discussion, we classify Goldstone phases with long-range order as critical.} with scale-invariant purification and entanglement growth.
 Above a critical measurement rate (at $p>p_{\rm c}$), we observe an extended-in-$p$ critical phase in which the purification time scales diffusively: $t_{\rm P}\sim L^2$.
 Second, we examine the entanglement dynamics undergone by an initially unentangled state.
 The purification transition doubles as an entanglement transition between volume-law entanglement scaling, at $p<p_{\rm c}$, and subextensive (logarithmic or small-power-law) scaling, at $p>p_{\rm c}$.
 The critical entanglement dynamics $p>p_{\rm c}$---even in the measurement-only limit ($p=1$)---due to the local measurements' noncommuting nature.
 In fact, a Lieb-Shultz-Mattis-type anomaly precludes a simple area-law entangled regime~\cite{nahum2020entanglement}, as would arise when $p=1$, absent symmetries.